illusory0x0/illu-memory/README.mbt.md

 # illusory0x0/memory

-Low-level memory operation library providing typed views over raw byte buffers with support for various integer types and endianness control.
+Low-level memory operation library providing typed views over raw byte buffers with support for various integer types in little-endian format only.
 This package offers a `Memory` type for raw byte storage and a generic `View[T]` type for typed access to memory regions.

+**Note: This library only supports little-endian byte order and does not provide big-endian operations or endianness control.**

 ## Core Components